 Frost left Amherst again in 1938 and divided the next decade between Harvard and Dartmouth.
 He returned to Amherst College in 1949 as the Simpson Lecturer in Literature, an appointment he held until the end of his life in 1963.
 Although Frost generally viewed teaching as a distraction from the more serious work of writing poetry, he was always generous in giving his time to the students at Amherst.

 The most significant collection of Robert Frost manuscripts is held by Dartmouth.
-Consult their Guide to the Robert Frost Collection for more information about their holdings and use policies.
+Consult the Dartmouth Library Robert Frost Collection Guide for more information about their holdings and use policies.

-Amherst College does not have any authority over copyright in Robert Frost's work.
-Contact information for questions about Frost's copyrights can be found in the WATCH File.
+Please note: Amherst College does not have any authority over copyright in Robert Frost's work.
+Contact information for questions about Frost's copyrights can be found in the Harry Ransom Center's WATCH File.

 The main library at Amherst College is named for Robert Frost.
 In 1962 President Plimpton announced that Amherst College had received an anonymous gift of $3.5 million for the construction of a new library to be named in Frost's honor.
 Robert Frost died in January 1963.

-On October 26, 1963, President John F. Kennedy spoke at the dedication ceremony for the new building.
+On October 26, 1963, President John F. Kennedy spoke at the dedication ceremony for the new building, one of his last public appearances.
 Construction was completed in 1965.

-For more about President Kennedy's visit to Amherst College, see our web exhibit The President and the Poet.
+For more about President Kennedy's visit to Amherst College, see The President and the Poet.